Azure/aca-dotnet-workshop/docs/aca/05-aca-dapr-pubsubapi/index.md

 ```

 ##### 3. Deploy new revisions of the Backend API to Azure Container Apps
 As we've done this multiple times we need to update the Azure Container App hosting the Backend API with a new revision so our code changes for publishing messages after a task is saved is available for users.
-To do so run the  PowerShell script below:
+To accomplish this run the  PowerShell script below:
 ```powershell
 ## Update Backend API App container app and create a new revision
 az containerapp update `